digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Laboratory.md

 ## Aliquot

 The aliquot object is the one that will be injected.
 It permits to keep the extract in the freezer to limit contaminations and degradations.
 To proceed, a defined volume of the extract is prelevated and put in another vial containing an insert.
+Usually we will aliquot 150 µl of the mother vial.

 ## [[Master-Works.Edouard-Brülhart.Mass-spectrometry]]